fyodorovich/Job-Manager/README.md

 ## Access

-The file is completely unlocked.
-There is no password.
+The file is locked.
+The password is easily guessed.

 `Username:  Admin`
-`Password: `
+`Password: Admin`